davidvonthenen/graph-rag-guide/community_version/README.md

 `PROMOTION_TTL_MS`, and `PROMOTE_DOCUMENT_NODES` are read by the service.
 They control which databases it talks to, how long promoted relationships stay visible, and whether full documents accompany each paragraph in the cache.
+Because the promotion runs entirely inside this API, client scripts only need to send a single HTTP request per query and let the service enforce TTLs and handle retries/error logging for cache writes.

 ### Set Up the Local LLM (using llama.cpp)